freakwriter/datasciencecoursera/getting_cleaning_data/README.md

 Now that the number of columns is more workable, the script merges this dataset with the activity labels file to add activity names to the data frame.
 Once this is done, the activityID column is deleted for ease of readability.
 This effectively completes Step 3 of the project.

 Step 5 was to produce a summary data set as a .txt file that would display the mean for each std and mean column grouped by subject and activity.
 The script uses an aggregate function to create the appropriate data set, and then uses a write.table function out to write this data set to a file in the user's working directory: "tidyData.txt".

-For full testing of the assignment, once you've run the run_analysis.R script, you can read the tidyData.txt back into R using a command like this:

-read.table("tidyData.txt", header = TRUE, check.names=FALSE)

-e.g. yippy <- read.table("tidyData.txt", header = TRUE, check.names=FALSE)

-The header=TRUE will tell R to use the first row as a header row, and check.names=FALSE preserves the funky formatting from the original data set in the measurement column headers (which contain () and other characters that the default of check.names=TRUE will change to ".").